Reading-eScience-Centre/coverage-restapi/spec.md

 HTTP/1.1 200 OK
 Content-Type: image/tiff

-[binary]
+[binary geotiff]
 ```

 ## 3. Content negotiation

-If the same Coverage Data should be made available in different formats,
+If the same Coverage Data should be made available in different formats (encodings),
 then it is advisable to use [content negotiation](https://en.wikipedia.org/wiki/Content_negotiation)
 for that purpose.
 This requires more support on the server side but makes sure that the